-The purpose of the In-Service training is for the trainers to communicate with SLG leaders.
-The trainers give guidance on how to lead effectively ensuring that students get the most out of the sessions.
-The training also gives a chance for the leaders to ask questions and update the SLG manager and co-ordinator on the success of their sessions.
+The purpose of the in-service training is for the trainers to communicate with SLG leaders.
+The trainers give guidance on how to lead effectively, ensuring that students get the most out of the sessions.
+The training also gives a chance for the leaders to ask questions and update the coordinator and the trainer on the success of their sessions.

 Tips from former SLG leaders